 Caroline Coapes – Consultant in Emergency Medicine MBBS MCEM

-Caroline is a Specialist Registrar in Emergency Medicine having graduated from the University of Newcastle-upon-Tyne and is currently working in West Yorkshire.
+Caroline is a Consultant in Emergency Medicine having graduated from the University of Newcastle-upon-Tyne and is currently working in West Yorkshire.
 Over the last few years she has taken a keen interest in medical education and is an examiner for the medical clinical examinations at Leeds University, regularly teaches undergraduates and junior doctors on their mandatory life support courses and examination skills, and is a qualified ultrasound scan trainer for the Yorkshire Deanery doctors and medical students.
 In the last year she has also taken on a new role of updating and delivering the new induction programme for junior doctors.